SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_inflowbc.md

 		Analytic Shape: parabolic
 		Point Number: 2
 		Fourier Modes: 1
-		Period: (provide value if the period in the flow rate file is different form the on from "Basic Parameters") Click the tool button "..." to select the file "steady.flow" we just created as above Click "OK"
+		Click the tool button "..." to select the file "steady.flow" we just created as above
+		Period: (filled automatically based on the data from the file) Click "OK"